Web of Spider-Man: Volume 1

-The first volume of Web of Spider-Man published by Marvel Comics for 129 issues, cover dated from April 1985 to October 1995.
+The first volume of Web of Spider-Man published by Marvel Comics ran for 129 issues, cover dated from April 1985 to October 1995.
 It replaced Marvel Team-Up as the third major Spider-Man title of the time.
 Web of Spider-Man Annual ran for ten issues from 1985 to 1994.

-The series was launched with an April 1985 cover dated issue by writer Louise Simonson and penciller Greg LaRocque and featured the return of Spider-Man's alien black costume, which attempted to rebond with Peter Parker.
-Peter managed to rid himself of the costume again using church bells and the alien was presumed to have died after that.
+The series was launched with an April 1985 cover dated issue by writer Louise Simonson and penciller Greg LaRocque and featured the return of Spider-Man's alien black costume, which attempts to rebond with Peter Parker.
+Peter rids himself of the costume again using church bells and presumes the alien to have died after that.
 The first issue featured a cover painting by artist Charles Vess.

 In issue #18 (September 1986), Peter Parker is pushed in front of an oncoming train.
-He thinks to himself that this should not have happened, as his spider-sense would have warned him of the danger.
+He thinks to himself that his spider-sense would have warned him of the danger.
 Writer David Michelinie has said that he wrote this as the first "teaser" appearance of the character Venom, whom he was planning to introduce at a later date.
 Venom is an amalgam of reporter Eddie Brock and the alien costume.
 The costume could nullify Spider-Man's spider-sense, and this was the first clue of a puzzle that Michelinie was planning to weave to introduce Venom.

-Web of Spider-Man Annual #2 (1986) featured stories drawn by Arthur Adams and Mike Mignola.
+Web of Spider-Man Annual #2 (1986) featured stories written by Ann Nocenti and drawn by Arthur Adams and Mike Mignola.
 A followup to the Spider-Man vs. Wolverine one-shot appeared in issue #29.
 The "Kraven's Last Hunt" storyline by writer J.M.
 DeMatteis and artists Mike Zeck and Bob McLeod began in issue #31 (October 1987).

 The "Tribute-to-Teen-Agers" story in issue #35 saw the debut of the creative team of writer Gerry Conway and artist Alex Saviuk.
+Conway was simultaneously writing The Spectacular Spider-Man, and Web of Spider-Man and Spectacular Spider-Man effectively served as a single serial under two titles during his run, with ongoing stories and subplots crossing between the two Spider-Man series.
 Web of Spider-Man #50 featured guest-appearances by several minor Marvel super-heroes such as the Puma, the Prowler, and Rocket Racer.
 A hologram on the cover of issue #90 (July 1992) marked the 30th anniversary of Spider-Man's first appearance.
-A four-part crossover with Ghost Rider/Blaze: Spirits of Vengeance began in issue #95(December 1992).
+A four-part crossover with Ghost Rider/Blaze: Spirits of Vengeance began in issue #95 (December 1992).
 Spider-Man donned "Spider-Armor" in issue #100's story by Terry Kavanagh and Alex Saviuk.

 The "Clone Saga" storyline began in issue #117 (October 1994) and Ben Reilly became the Scarlet Spider in the next issue.

 After issue #129 in October 1995, the title was renamed Web of Scarlet Spider and started again at #1.
 After four issues, the series was cancelled to make way for the new The Sensational Spider-Man title.